 Solution: If larger companies are stealing away the talent you are seeking, get creative about what you offer.
 In addition to offering standard employee benefits and competitive pay, consider offering unique fringe benefits to make your company stand out.
 You can also emphasize your company mission statement and how your business differs from the rest.

-The traditional mindset is that a candidate applies for a job – basically asking an employer to consider them.
+The traditional mindset is that a candidate applies for a job — basically asking an employer to consider them.
 For many, the balance of power has now shifted.
 Employers ask the candidate to join them.
 Many small companies let their egos get in the way of this newfound practice.
 They think the candidate needs to show they want the job and make some type of sacrifice.
-This is a self-defeating philosophy, especially when a candidate is considering multiple employers.
-The choice is not between a candidate’s existing employer and your company.
-It is between the existing employer and any of two, three or five companies that will appear over the next few months.

 Solution: Accept that the candidates you seek may not need you as much as you need them.
 With the labor shortage, employers are at the mercy of job seekers.
-Focus on how you can benefit your employees, and make sure that emphasis shows throughout your recruitment process.
+Focus on how you can benefit your employees and make sure that emphasis shows throughout your recruitment process.

 Employees are the most expensive cost of any organization.
-Large organizations often have more capital to spend and can offer more competitive salaries and employee compensation plans.
+Large organizations often have more capital to spend and can offer more competitive salaries and employee compensation packages.
 This can make it difficult for smaller organizations to compete for top talent.

 Solution: When determining employee compensation for an open position, you are restricted by how much you can spend.
 But you can make your offer more competitive by supplementing employee salaries with competitive benefits that don’t cost as much.